epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/02_devcontainer.rst.txt

 ----------------------------

 For podman users, you must first tell vscode to use podman instead of docker.
-Hit "ctrl ," (control-comma) to open the user settings editor and search for "dev.containers.dockerPath", change its value from "docker" to "podman".
+Open a vscode window and hit "ctrl ," (control-comma) to open the user settings editor and search for "dev.containers.dockerPath", change its value from "docker" to "podman".